alu0100892833/ConstructiveAI-CourseWork2-WeBots/Report/CAICW2.md

 The complex test also showed very good results, except for one concrete aspect: the contact of both robots when at least one of them is following the wall.
 At the start of each simulation, the robots ran into each other, avoiding contact successfully, but in some cases they end up having contact because they are following the wall in opposite directions, or because one of them reaches the other one from behind.
 In this cases, the programmed architecture makes the robot interpret that the other robot is a wall or a static obstacle, which makes each robot want to surround each other hoping to find the wall again after that.
 That does not work and both robots loose contact with the wall and stay in contact for a couple of seconds, before being free to look for the wall again.

 For the rest, the simulation was able to run smoothly.
 When the robots do not run into each other, they are able to follow the wall by themselves and surround every obstacle.
 The controller makes a robot interpret that these objects are part of the wall, because they form a corner with the wall.
 So the robot escapes from that corner and follows the border of the obstacle, eventually finding the other corner and continuing from the other side of the obstacle.
+In the three simulations, only three times a robot lost track of the wall when encountering an obstacle, all of them in the second simulation.

 This process is not 100% fluid though.
 The little hesitation with the corners of the wall becomes a little more noticeable with the corners formed by the wall and an obstacle, although the robot ends up describing the right trajectory.
 Also, the speed when surrounding the object is considerably slower.

 The e-puck robot's proximity sensors are very limited.
 According to the documentation, they are useful for detecting objects at a distance of just 4cm or less.
 This is a serious bottleneck in some cases, because it removes the possibility of detecting objects with time so a plan for avoidance can be processed.
 This could, for example, simplify the interaction between two robots.
 However, the main goal of the robot is achieved successfully: follow the wall, even with obstacles.